VilnaCRM-Org/php-service-template/.github/ISSUE_TEMPLATE/feature_request.md

 ### Tasks
 Include specific tasks in the order they need to be done.
 Include links to specific lines of code where the job should happen.

-#### Example:
-- [ ] Update the `executeCommand` method to handle new input parameters.
-[See code](https://github.com/VilnaCRM-Org/php-service-template/blob/main/src/Command/CommandHandler.php#L42)

 - [ ] Task 1
 - [ ] Task 2
 - [ ] Task 3

 ### Acceptance Criteria
-Include specific criteria for how to prove that this issue will be done
+Include specific criteria for how to prove that this issue will be done.
+Ensure that each criterion is **measurable** and **testable** to clearly define what constitutes completion.

 - [ ] Task 1
 - [ ] Task 2
 - [ ] Task 3